erakin027/Worker-Management-System-Refined/README.md

 ---

+## Testing

+### Customer C++ End

+A wide variety of tests were developed to validate the C++ Customer Module, using the GoogleTest framework.
+These tests cover a wide range of functionality, including:

+- helper utilities

+- customer registration & authentication

+- service creation (immediate and scheduling)

+- repository operations

+- pricing strategy calculations

+- payment processing

+- configuration loading

+- end-to-end service request flows with simulated user input

+This ensures that the customer-side logic is thoroughly verified, reliable, and resistant to edge-case failures.

+### Worker/Admin Java End
+to be added

+---

 ## Building & Run Instructions

 To run the Customer Application (C++) and the Worker/Admin Application (Java) at the same time, you will need to use two separate terminal windows.